conan-io/docs/tutorial/creating_packages/define_package_information.rst

 - We are not adding anything specific for the *lib* or *include* folders where the library and headers files are packaged.
 The ``cpp_info`` object has the ``.includedirs`` and ``.libdirs`` properties to define those locations but Conan sets their value as *lib* and *include* by default so it's not needed to add those in this case.
-The declaration of the ``package_info`` method in our Conan package would be completely equivalent to this
+If you were copying the package files to a different location then you should set those explicitly.
-  one:
+  The declaration of the ``package_info`` method in our Conan package would be completely equivalent to this one:

 .. code-block:: python
     :caption: *conanfile.py*